rixo/skilliverse/README.md

 ## New ideas

 * Add support for mobile with named CSS grid areas
-* In 4 tabs steken voor mobile view
+* Put the layout in 4 tabs for mobile
 * You need to have controls about who you want to visualize on the chart

 ## Todo

-* Document form group layout
+* Continue work on the grid item logic
 * Add a meta description to the website - maybe with opengraph tags?
-* Use vh/vw unit on the radius of the chart for small screen to maximize chart display on smaller screens
 * Make an empty data set for testing purposes
-* Validate the input in a better way.
-If invalid input is entered, set it to the max or min valid input depending on whether it is a negative number of positive number.
-    * Need to redo those input styles
 * Implement random id on labels that matches inputs in form groups

         function makeid(length) {